Best Product Management Bootcamps in 2021

-Income share agreements (ISAs), pioneered by coding bootcamps over the last decade, are a revolutionary new way to pay for education.
+Income share agreements (ISAs) are a revolutionary new way to pay for education.
 At its core, the ISA is both a tuition deferment and a job guarantee.
-These programs, though a recent arrival to the education scene, appear to put pressure on schools to provide a better education.
-Simultaneously, ISAs reduce the risk typically absorbed by students.
+These programs seek to de-risk education by advancing a risk-sharing mechanism between the school and its students.

-Income share agreements defer tuition payments until after students graduate and land a job in the field they trained for.
-Plus, ISAs have a minimum income requirement, and won’t accept payment until the threshold (around $60,000 or more) is met.
-Once students are making a living income, they agree to pay a fixed percentage of their salary (15% or so) for between 2 to 3 years on average, or until a set dollar amount is met.
-After, students are completely finished with their payment obligations.
+An income share agreement defers tuition payment until after the student graduates and lands a job in the field they trained for.
+This comes with safeguards, including a minimum income requirement.
+This means that a student’s payment obligation does not start until the income threshold (around $40,000 or more) is met.
+Afterward, they pay a fixed percentage of their salary within a specified timeframe, or until a set amount is met.

-Additionally, income share agreements often require that a student find employment within a year.
-If despite their best efforts, their education couldn’t help them find a job, schools often waive tuition entirely.
-Some income share agreements even offer living stipends for full-time programs, making it economically viable for many more people to attend bootcamp.
+ISAs often require that the student finds employment within a year.
+If they fail to do so despite following the school’s job placement process, all or part of the tuition is waived entirely.
+Some agreements even offer living stipends for full-time programs, making it economically viable for many more people to attend a bootcamp.

 A product manager’s job is to guide the success of a product.
 They manage a product’s progress from development to improvements made after its release.